ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 Support is available.
 Known problems are tracked and available.

-The full Ferrocene test suite is executed on the target for every code change.
+The full Ferrocene test suite is executed on the target before any change is merged.

 Qualified targets have a two year support window from their release date.
-Qualified targets may be removed if the target vendor no longer supports the target.
+Qualified targets may be removed from future release after a deprecation period of 1 year after announcement or when circumstances outside our control require removal, for example when the target vendor no longer supports the target.

 Most qualified targets come with a "certified equivalent" target.
 This certified target allows using the certified core library.
 The core library is